Category Archives: Luggage

 I just spent a month in southern Morocco and Western Sahara with prototypes of Kriega’s new OS-32 panniers, the core of their new Overlander-S system (below right) using a similar bag-on-plate-on-rack system.

-My load was about 10-15kgs each side, depending on water, and I was set up for tentless camping with a few days food.
+My load was only about 10-15kgs each side, depending on water, and I was set up for tentless camping with a few days food.
 A nifty Giant Loop tankbag, a trusty old Touratech tail pouch and Kriega R15 backpack with Hydrapak added up to the rest of my baggage.

 With Kriega OS panniers, an HDPE plate or ‘platform’ in Kriegaspeak (left) can be bolted to a rack.
 You may think it just adds weight and expense.
 Both true, but a plate is actually a smart way to fit any rack.
 HDPE (think: kitchen chopping board) is great stuff, too: light, rigid and dead easy to drill or even just poke with a red-hot skewer.

 The Kriega plate and its adapter clamps have been designed to fit just about any round-tube, 18mm/¾” rack and offer a broad, grippy surface for the hypalon-backed OS bag to cinch up against.
-Making your own fitting to fatted or square tubed racks would be easy enough.
-The Kriega OS bags use a cunning anchor on and strap-up system to make a very secure fitting while enabling easy fitting or removal – a key element when on the long road.
+Making your own fitting to fatter or square tubed racks would be easy enough.
+The Kriega OS bags use a cunning anchor and strap-up system to make a very secure fitting while enabling easy fitting or removal – a key element when on the long road.
 Strapping the hypalon-backed bag to the grippy plate surface spreads loads over a broad area too, meaning no failure-prone stress points.

 moskrackMosko Moto also use a plate for their Backcountry bags; a GRP wedge and ‘frame’ (right).
 The wedge attaches upwards to your bike rack, and the full-width frame permanently to the back of the bag which slides down onto the wedge and clips in with a latch.
 Originals were also made in HDPE, but either wore too quickly or were too soft.
 GRP (fibreglass) gets round this, but can be brittle stuff.
 I’ve not tried Backcountry bags, but intuitively I feel old-school soft-strapping to a plate spreads and secures loads better than two bits of GRP slotting, clipping and grinding together, even if it does just take seconds to fit and remove.
 It’s probably fine for road riding, less so for off road.